-Walmart earnings, sales fall short
+Walmart digital sales to lead growth after lackluster year-end

 |WALMART INC.

-The Bentonville, Arkansas-based retailer earned $4.14 billion, or $1.45 a share, as revenue rose 2.1 percent year over year to $141.7 billion, falling short of estimates.
-Adjusted earnings were $1.38 a share, missing the $1.43 that Wall Street analysts surveyed by Refinitiv were expecting.

-“We started and finished the quarter with momentum, while sales leading up to Christmas in our U.S. stores were a little softer than expected,” CEO Doug McMillon said in a statement.
+"Sales leading up to Christmas in our U.S. stores were a little softer than expected," CFO Brett Biggs said in a statement.
+"We understand the factors that affected our results and are developing plans to address them."

-CLICK HERE TO READ MORE ON FOX BUSINESSThis is a developing story.
-Check back for updates.